 Despite spending billions on R&D, big pharma doesn't punch its weight in discovering the new molecules that eventually make it to market.

+The regulatory landscape has changed as well over that time frame.
 The FDA approved less than half as many drugs in 2010 as it did in 2018 — a record year — making the comparison not exactly apples to apples.

 "The dynamics of development, M&A and licensing activity seem to be shifting, and emerging companies are retaining control of their assets to a greater degree," the Iqvia authors write in their report.